-22.5.
-Conclusion
+22.5 Conclusion

-The visual impact of Stage 1 of the proposed airport has been assessed by applying an accepted visual impact assessment methodology.
+The visual impact of the Stage 1 development of the proposed airport has been assessed by applying an accepted visual impact assessment methodology.
 This has involved consideration of the existing landscape character and views and the effects of construction and operation of the proposed airport.

 During construction, the proposed airport would be likely to have temporary visual impacts for the nearest sensitive receivers in Luddenham and Bringelly.
-Viewpoints further away would have restricted views of the airport site and the visual impact would likely below to negligible.
+Viewpoints further away would have restricted views of the airport site and the visual impact would likely be low to negligible.